Webinar Wednesday: Strengthening Neonatal Outcomes in Maternity Care Deserts

 Presentation Description

-The Red Cross Neonatal Advanced Life Support (NALS) program, developed with the Association of Women’s Health, Obstetric and Neonatal Nurses (AWHONN), addresses critical gaps in neonatal resuscitation training across diverse birth settings.
-With a focus on positive pressure ventilation (PPV), the course changes the resuscitation paradigm for birthing centers from compressions to ventilation in the “Golden Minute” after birth.
+The Red Cross Neonatal Advanced Life Support (NALS) program, developed in partnership with the Association of Women’s Health, Obstetric and Neonatal Nurses (AWHONN), supports this need.
+With a focus on positive pressure ventilation (PPV) in the “Golden Minute” after birth, NALS empowers birthing center professionals to deliver evidence-based care from birth through post-resuscitation.

 Presenters